pushkin-consortium/pushkin/docs/developers/contributions.md

     - In less common cases, your pull request might merit multiple changesets.
 Example situations might be if you are making unrelated changes to separate packages or a mix of patches and new features.

 - **Code style and quality:** Contributions should follow the established coding standards and practices of the project.
 This includes writing clean, readable, and well-documented code.
 Please ensure that new code passes all existing tests and, where applicable, add new tests to cover your updates.

-!!! warning "Security vulnerabilities"
-    If your potential contribution relates to a security vulnerability, please refer to our [security policy](../support/security.md) for guidance on reporting it privately.

 ### Contributing to the documentation